 - An act of threatened violence that arouses fear of imminent harm

 Family violence is not a specific crime but is a category of crimes in Connecticut, based on the relationship of the parties involved in the altercation.

 C.G.S. §46b-38a specifies that when an incident concerns only a verbal altercation, the incident cannot be considered family violence without a “present danger and likelihood” that violence will become physical.
 An experienced Stamford attorney may be able to prove that a situation lacked the requisite violence or likelihood of violence to constitute spousal abuse, and therefore should not be considered a crime by the court.

 Can I Avoid a Protective Order in a Spousal Abuse Case?

 No. Courts always issue one type of protective order in spousal violence cases in Connecticut.
 These orders remain in force for the duration of your criminal case, so it is imperative to have a Stamford spousal abuse attorney argue for fair terms when the order is initially established.

 Protective orders may completely prohibit contact between parties, or they may allow limited contact.
 Many times, orders will require one party to vacate the home.
 Regardless of whether a protective order is issued by a criminal or civil court, a violation is a Class C or D felony.

 Help from a Stamford Spousal Abuse Attorney

-A knowledgeable Stamford spousal abuse or domestic violence attorney can walk you through the criminal court process and assist with the modification of a protective order, if need be.
-To learn how an experienced spousal abuse attorney could assist in your case, call Mark Sherman Law today.
+A knowledgeable Stamford spousal abuse lawyer can walk you through the criminal court process and assist with the modification of a protective order, if need be.
+To learn how an experienced attorney could assist in your case, call Mark Sherman Law today.